ryatoa/panther-docs/panther/sending-events/aws.md

 # Step-by-step

-This project is built and uploaded to AWS using the Serverless Application Model:
+This project is built and uploaded to AWS using the Serverless Application Model (SAM):

 [docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html){:target="_blank"}

-So to easily build and upload the code to AWS, you must install SAM first.
+So to easily build and upload the code to AWS, you must first install SAM.

 >_Note: The AWS SAM tool requires that you have setup the AWS CLI tools first, and that you can use them to access your account:  [docs.aws.amazon.com/cli/index.html](https://docs.aws.amazon.com/cli/index.html){:target="_blank"}_

-## Installing SAM on Linux
+## Installing SAM on Linux (simple)

-To install SAM, rather than installing the linux version of homebrew (as AWS recommends), you can just get away with:
+To install SAM, you can use the [Python 3 installer](https://docs.python.org/3/installing/index.html){:target="_blank"} version:

 ```
 pip3 install aws-sam-cli
 ```

+The official [Amazon SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html){:target="_blank} install guide covers Windows, macOS and Linux and is slightly more involved.

 ## Checklist